 “Silipint was started in 2010 and the genesis of it was another business I owned called Tazlab that sold dog collars, leashes and bowls,” said Fredland.

 “I had the very first silicone dog bowl in the pet industry, the Aqua-Fur.
 The idea for Silipint came from needing to produce a promotional product for trade shows to bring attention to my dog bowl.
 It became clear really quickly that intellectual property on silicone drinkware was non-existent and that we’d luckily discovered a niche in the market that wasn’t filled.

 There was an eager demand for a greener, more functional drinkware piece and we launched with that.
 “We manufacture in China and bring them all into the United States, then do the decoration domestically in various locations including Bend.
 This is a growth period for us and it’s been fun.
-We do it because we live in Bend and want to be part of the community and that gives us more control because it’s local.”

-“A lot of big retailers we’ve been after for a while are now coming to us.
+”There are six employees right now at Silipint and Fredland expects to be much busier in the near future.“A lot of big retailers we’ve been after for a while are now coming to us.
 The next six to twelve months are going to be a pretty steep growing curve for us.

 What I was after when I thought up the product but to create a culture that is valuable within our business that extends to the consumer.
 “Basically, we have what amounts to a patented widget, and it’s providing jobs and a lifestyle here in Bend that we can all enjoy and prosper within.”